Class Absence Notification Policy

-Appel Health Services (AHS) recognizes that students are responsible for adhering to professors’ attendance policies and that only faculty members can excuse students from class.
-AHS DOES NOT issue class absence notes.
+The Student Wellness Center (SWC) recognizes that students are responsible for adhering to professors’ attendance policies and that only faculty members can excuse students from class.
+SWC DOES NOT issue class absence notes.
 Students are encouraged to communicate with their professors directly with regards to missed classes, preferably prior to the missed class.

-We recognize that not all acute illnesses warrant visits to the Health Center.
-We also recognize that individual’s tolerance for acute illness is variable.
-Appel can only verify visits to the Health Center.
-We cannot verify illness that has already resolved by the time of the visit.
+We recognize that not all acute illnesses warrant visits to the Wellness Center.
+We also recognize that individuals' tolerance for acute illness is variable.
+SWC can only verify visits to the Health Center.
+We cannot verify an illness that has already resolved by the time of the visit.

-With the student’s signed consent, Appel will verify that the student was seen and evaluated at the health center.
-The Professor will need to contact Appel, either by phone or email (firstname.lastname@example.org) should they need to verify an appointment.
+With the student’s signed consent, SWC will verify that the student was seen and evaluated at the health center.
+A student's Professor will need to contact SWC, either by phone or email (email@example.com) should they need to verify an appointment.
 Visits to the Health Center for illness DO NOT equate to a class excuse.
-Excuse for a missed class, presentation, or exam, is up to the discretion of the individual professor.
-Any student who is ill at home and is not seen by Appel Health Services will need documentation from their primary care provider in order to verify medical illness for any missed activity.
+Excuse for a missed class, presentation, or exam, is at the discretion of individual professors.
+Any student who is ill at home and is not seen by SWC will need documentation from their primary care provider in order to verify a medical illness for any missed activity.

-Certain health situations (detailed below) may result in professors receiving a communication directly from the Dean’s Office or AHS.
+Certain health situations (detailed below) may result in professors receiving a communication directly from the Office of Student Affairs or SWC.

 Short Term Medical Leave

-Students who are advised by a medical professional to NOT attend class, are sent home due to a health related condition, or hospitalized, are issued a short term health leave.
-Professors receive email communication, including specific dates of the recommended absence from the Dean’s office.
-Short term health leaves are only recommended in the case of severe illness in which it is a risk to the particular student or classmates for that student to attend class.
-Short term health leaves DO NOT apply to individual class absences.
-Students who choose to go home to see their personal physician for an acute problem, can only receive a short term medical leave AFTER Appel has received documentation from the home physician.
+Students who are advised by a medical professional to NOT attend class, are sent home due to a health related condition, or are hospitalized, are issued a short-term health leave.
+Professors receive email communication, including specific dates of the recommended absence, from the Office of Student Affairs.
+Short-term health leaves are only recommended in the case of severe illness in which it is a risk to the particular student or classmates for that student to attend class.
+Short-term health leaves DO NOT apply to individual class absences.
+Students who choose to go home to see their personal physician for an acute problem can only receive a short-term medical leave AFTER the SWC has received documentation from the home physician.

-AHS does not believe students should miss class for medical appointments on or off campus.
-If this cannot be avoided, and the professor requires verification of the appointment, the student can give consent for the professor to be informed.
-AHS would require documentation from the off campus provider in order to verify such appointments.
+SWC does not believe students should miss class for medical appointments on or off campus.
+If this cannot be avoided and the professor requires verification of the appointment the student can give consent for the professor to be informed.
+SWC requires documentation from an off-campus provider to verify appointments.

-An AHS professional staff member can only speak with a professor about a student’s medical situation if the student signs a formal consent to do so per required privacy laws.
+An SWC professional staff member can only speak with a professor about a student’s medical situation if the student signs a formal consent to do so per required privacy laws.